kaifmohamad923/Letsdefend-Writeups/SOC165/README.md

 # SOC165 - Possible SQL Injection Payload Detected

 ## Description

-This alert was triggered after the detection of a possible SQL Injection payload targeting a web server.
+This alert was triggered after detecting a possible SQL Injection payload targeting a web server.
-The investigation involved analyzing the suspicious request, decoding the payload, checking IP reputation, and validating whether the activity was malicious or part of an authorized test.
+The investigation focused on analyzing the suspicious request, decoding the payload, checking the source IP reputation, reviewing firewall logs, and validating whether the activity was malicious or part of an authorized test.

 ---